-I briefly considered adding raisins into my scones, but I'm fully aware that raisins have been known to cause a lot of controversy, so I decided to stay away from them.
+I briefly considered adding raisins into the scones, but I'm fully aware that raisins can cause a lot of controversy, so I decided to stay away from them.
 I DID add walnuts, but if you prefer a nut-free version, you can certainly leave them out.

 I honestly don't know what I loved best about these chai carrot cake scones.
 The deliciously spicy (in a chai spice way and not a HOT spice way) flavor of the scones, the plethora of carrots, or that cream cheese frosting.